 Advantages

-- Saves Time: Instead of spending six years on separate degrees, an integrated program completes both in five years.
+- Saves Time: Instead of spending six years on separate degrees, an integrated dual degree means completing both in five years.

 - Cost-Effective: Since tuition and other expenses are spread over a shorter duration, students save on overall costs.